-- Posted with notice; - •Must be "reasonably specific" (an average person would be on notice as to all topics of discussion and action planned for the meeting).
+- Posted with notice; - Must list items with "reasonable specificity" (an average person would be on notice as to all topics of discussion and action planned for the meeting).

 Notice Requirements

 In addition, a public body that holds regular meetings that are scheduled in advance over the course of a year shall give public notice at least once a year of its annual meeting schedule.